Crown Jewel (NASCAR)

-In American stock car racing, Crown Jewels refers to a handful of long-running and prestigious annual races.
+Historic and prestigious races in NASCAR are often called Crown Jewels.
 Most commonly these races are the Daytona 500, Coca-Cola 600, and Southern 500.
 NASCAR also recognizes the Brickyard 400 as a Crown Jewel.
-Some media members and drivers argue that the Bristol Night Race is also one.
+In recent years, the Bristol Night Race has been discussed as a potential crown jewel.

 From 1985 to 1997, the Winston 500 at Talladega was considered a Crown Jewel because NASCAR Cup Series sponsor Winston offered a $1-million bonus to any driver who won three out of the four races in a season.
 Most modern sources do not consider it a Crown Jewel race.

 Winning all Crown Jewel races is sometimes referred to as a Grand Slam.
-Three drivers have completed a Grand Slam; Jeff Gordon, Bobby Allison, and Jimmie Johnson have accomplished the feat three times apiece.
+Nine drivers have completed a Grand Slam; Jeff Gordon and Bobby Allison have accomplished the feat three times apiece.

 History

 In 1984, R. J. Reynolds Tobacco Company announced at the Waldorf Astoria New York during the annual year end awards banquet two new events that would define NASCAR for years to come.
 The first was an invitation only, "all-star" exhibition race called The Winston (now known as the NASCAR All-Star Race).
 The other announcement was that they were formally elevating the sport's four majors (sometimes referred to as the "crown jewels") into a formal Grand Slam with a cash prize bonus, known as the Winston Million.
 The long established and recognized major events were as follows: